James Black (prohibitionist): Political career

 Black was initially a member of the Republican Party but was also deeply committed to anti-alcohol activism, having joined the Washingtonian movement while still a youth.
 He first joined the Democratic Party, but in 1854 he participated in the creation of the Republican party and later served as a delegate to the 1856 Republican National Convention where he voted to give John C. Frémont the Republican nomination.

 Black was actively involved in establishing the Good Templars, a temperance organization.
 In addition, he co-founded the National Temperance Society and Publishing House with Neal Dow, another pioneering temperance leader.
 In its first 60 years, the publishing house printed over one billion pages.
 It published three monthly periodicals with a combined circulation of about 600,000.
 It also published over 2,000 books and pamphlets plus textbooks, flyers, broadsides and other temperance materials.

 In 1869, Black and some of his friends founded the Prohibition Party in Chicago, Illinois with Black serving as president of the convention.
 Three years later he was selected to run as the party’s first presidential candidate, but he won no electoral votes and only 5,607 votes.
 During the 1872 presidential campaign it was incorrectly stated that he had endorsed the Liberal Republican presidential ticket of Horace Greeley and Benjamin Gratz Brown.
 From 1876 to 1880 he served as chairman of the national Prohibition committee.

 Death and legacy

 On December 16, 1893, Black died of pneumonia at his home in Lancaster, Pennsylvania, at age 70.
-The Prohibition party would continue to exist to the present day and was successful in achieving alcohol prohibition in the United States from 1919 to 1933.
+The Prohibition Party still exists and was successful in achieving alcohol prohibition in the United States from 1919 to 1933.